Manoj-14/java-technical-documentation-page/README.md

+# Technical documentation page on JAVA programming
-# This is a Technical documentation page on JAVA programming Language which contains brief information on java topic
+    This is a documentation page on JAVA programming which contains brief information on java topic